quantdive/quantdive/README.md

 - 👋 Hi, I’m @quantdive
-- 👀 I’m interested in python and quant
+- 👀 I’m interested in python and ML/DL
-- 🌱 I’m currently learning python and financial mathematics
 - 📫 How to reach me zhao.hw@outlook.com

 <!---